SinghLabUCSF/Ohnologs-v2.0/8_GenerateOhnoFamilies/README.md

-## Generate Ohnolog families using depth first search
+## Generate ohnolog families using depth first search

 These scripts generate ohnolog families by combining pairs for all the organisms.

-* `0_create_dirs.pl`: Create directpries for all organisms.
+* `0_create_dirs.pl`: Create directories for all organisms.

 * `1_DepthFirstSearchOhnolgFamilies_cl.pl`: Generate ohnolog families using depth first search.
-It will use all the pairs and get all ohnologs connected to these pairs until no new ohnolog memebers are found.
+It will use all the pairs and get all ohnologs connected to these pairs until no new ohnolog members are found.

 * `1b_filterSize1families_cl.pl`: Filter our families if they are all merged together.
 This can happen if they lie within the smallest window after combining all vertebrates.